Noisy Water Heater: Common Causes and How to Fix Them

 The ticking noise is usually caused by fluctuations in pressure within the piping system.
 If your water heater is an energy-efficient unit, it likely has heat traps installed.
 Due to changes in temperature and the resulting expansion and contraction of the elements, the heat trap ball can rattle inside the nipple, causing the ticking noise.

 Another reason for the ticking sound might be in the plumbing pipes themselves, due to expansion and contraction against a loose strap or wood framing while hot water is being drawn.
-One solution to this sound is to track down where the ticking noise is the loudest and secure the pipe or install plastic spacers.
+One solution to this issue is to track down where the noise is the loudest and secure the pipe or install plastic spacers.

 What Causes Popping and Crackling Sound and Solution